MaraVengen/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists is a script that lists all files
-12-file_type is a script that prints a type of file 13-symbolic_link is a script that creates a symbolic link 14-copy-html isa script that copies all HTML files
+12-file_type is a script that prints a type of file 13-symbolic_link is a script that creates a symbolic link 14-copy-html is a script that copies all HTML files